 Looking for information on COVID-19, including relief measures, tips and guidelines, and other useful pieces?
 Visit our new COIVD-19 resources page here.
 We will continue to update this page as new resources are created and come to our attention.

 Know another useful link or resource?
 Email us at email@example.com and we can add it to the page.

 In light of current recommendations from the Government of Yukon and Chief Medical Officer of Health to combat the introduction and spread of COVID-19 in the territory, the YHMA office will be closed to the public, effective immediately, until further notice.

 We will continue to respond to phone and email inquiries.
 You can call us at 867-667-4704 or email us at firstname.lastname@example.org.
 Please note that responses may be delayed.

 We thank you for your understanding.

 UPDATE MARCH 23, 2020: Please note that some of the duties and responsibilities of this position may be adjusted in response to the COVID-19 pandemic, based on current government requirements, guidelines, and recommendations at the time of employment.

 The Yukon Historical & Museums Association (YHMA) today announced the winners of the 36th annual Yukon Heritage Awards.
 Yukoners are invited to attend the Awards ceremony at the Yukon Archives on Monday, February 17, 2019.
 Doors will open at 6:30 p.m. and the event will commence at 7:00 p.m (full event listing available here).

 Due to office closures and other barriers to application submission resulting from the extreme weather, the current Yukon Heritage Training Fund deadline has been extended to January 22 at 11:59 pm for projects starting February 1, 2020 or later.

-Do you know someone who has made significant contributions to the conservation and celebration of the Yukon’s heritage?
+Do you know someone who has made significant contributions to conserve, celebrate, and share Yukon’s heritage?